Man kicks off 100-mile bike ride to Montauk

 “We want parents to realize that your son and daughter — they are normal,” Cahill said before the start of his trip.
 “They should get out there and live a full life.”

-Cystic fibrosis is a genetic disorder that causes severe damage to the lungs and other organs in the body.
+Cystic fibrosis is a genetic disorder that causes severe damage to the lungs and other organs.
 The disease, which affects about 30,000 people in America, leads to a buildup of sticky mucus in the lungs and can lead to death by respiratory failure.

 Cahill, who turned 62 this week, was diagnosed with cystic fibrosis when he was 10 years old, at a time when a child with the disorder was expected to live to about 16 to 18 years.